Lathanael/SimpleCalc/README.md

-I will upload the source code of SimpleCalc here soon!
+### Current version: 1.0

-The source will be published under GNU GPL: http://www.gnu.org/licenses/
+The source is published under GNU GPL: http://www.gnu.org/licenses/ For more see License section below!

 Changelog:
 ----------